Corpus Christi Army Depot celebrates the Army’s 250th birthday highlighting an artisan- Aircraft Electrician Diego Villarreal

 |0

-This work, Corpus Christi Army Depot celebrates the Army’s 250th birthday highlighting an artisan- Aircraft Electrician Diego Villarreal [Image 2 of 2], by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corpus Christi Army Depot celebrates the Army’s 250th birthday highlighting an artisan- Aircraft Electrician Diego Villarreal, by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Corpus Christi Army Depot celebrates the Army’s 250th birthday highlighting an artisan- Aircraft Electrician Diego Villarreal